 After breakfast, begin your day with an early morning excursion to Pompeii.
 Take inspiration for your own ceramic work from the ancient pottery you can see in these famous ruins.
 Visit the famous seat of this ancient Roman civilization near Naples whose ruins date back to 79AD.
 Discover and explore the ancient city that was covered by the eruption of Vesuvius, and unravel the ancient mystery of the Roman Empire.
 Visit Pompeii’s open-air museum and explore the labyrinth of paths that lead you through the ruins of the buried city.
 Take time out for a panino in the café near the forum.

 Our professional guide is available for the Pompeii tour.
 Please reserve in advance.
-(The guide’s fee is not included in the excursion and must be purchased by each guest prior online.).
+(The guide’s fee and museum entrance tickets are not included in the excursion and must be purchased by each guest prior online.).

 Paestum ~ Greek Ruins In Italy